-The latest printers and multifunction devices use OCR applications to let office employees scan documents and create editable files out of them instantly.
+The latest printers and multifunction devices use OCR applications to let office employees scan documents and create editable files instantly.
 This means that an invoice or a customer input form can be digitalized and archived without any intermediary steps.
-This can shave hours off per-document processing times.
+This can shave hours off per document processing times.

-At first, glance, recognizing letters should be a simple task.
-The main complicating factor is the fact that everyone writes letters differently and that printed documents can use any of hundreds of different types of fonts.
-Teaching a machine to recognize a single letter in all of these separate instances is a very complex task from a programming perspective.
+At first glance, recognizing letters should be a simple task.
+The complicating factors are that everyone writes letters differently, and printed documents can use any of hundreds of different types of fonts.
+Therefore, teaching a machine to recognize a single letter is a very complex task from a programming perspective.

 From the 1960s until recently, OCR technology focused on teaching computers individual letters based on specific typesets.
-Larry Roberts, best known as part of the MIT research team that invented the Internet, created a special font called OCR-A that banks and governments quickly adopted for use in their printed communications.
+Larry Roberts, best known as part of the MIT research team that invented the Internet, created a special font called OCR-A. Banks and governments quickly adopted this for use in their printed communications.
 However, this approach never produced the kind of universal results businesses and everyday people needed to enjoy full machine-readable document functionality.

-This gets more complicated when it comes to deciphering handwritten letters, but today’s OCR engines are sufficiently advanced to read almost any written message.
-Neural network technology is making this process easier for computers at a rapid pace, ushering in an era where paper-based and paperless workflows can be seamlessly integrated.
+This gets more complicated when it comes to deciphering handwritten letters.
+However, today’s OCR engines are sufficiently advanced to read almost any written message.
+Neural network technology is making this process easier for computers at a rapid pace.
+They are ushering in an era where paper-based and paperless workflows can be seamlessly integrated.

 OCR technology has clear benefits for professionals in every industry.
 Workflows and processes that once required people to manually copy or handwrite data can now be automated regardless of where the data originally came from.